-1) The present second and third paragraphs in section 4.1.1 (Non-Tenure-Track Teaching Positions) are deleted and replaced by this one paragraph.
+1) The present second and third paragraphs in section 4.1.1 (Non-Tenure-Track Teaching Positions) are deleted and replaced by these two paragraphs.

-All initial non-tenure-track teaching appointments will be made at the rank of instructor for a definite term of one year or less.
+Typically, initial non-tenure-track teaching appointments will be made at the rank of instructor for a definite term of one year or less.
 Appointments are renewable subject to availability of funds and satisfactory performance.
 Each lecturer must complete a reapplication process each year, preferably by March 1.
-Non-tenure-track teaching faculty promoted to the rank of senior lecturer or distinguished lecturer may have appointments lasting up to three years or five years, respectively, and must complete the reapplication process in the final year of their current letter of appointment.
+Non-tenuretrack teaching faculty promoted to the rank of senior lecturer or distinguished lecturer may have appointments lasting up to three years or five years, respectively, and must complete the reapplication process in the final year of their current letters of appointment.